grpc/grpc.io/content/en/docs/guides/opentelemetry-metrics.md

 * XdsClient (experimental)

 > [!NOTE]
 > Some instruments are off by default and need to be explicitly enabled from the gRPC OpenTelemetry plugin API.
-Experimental metrics are always off by default.
+Experimental metrics are always off by default. ([Reference C++ API](https://github.com/grpc/grpc/blob/ccfc163607a15faa16aea179e0a0ea673c2353c6/include/grpcpp/ext/otel_plugin.h#L139))

 ### Per-Call Metrics